Solution Summary: Sloped Roof Slide Guard-Guardrail System

 A sloped roof slide guard-guardrail system is an engineering control that can prevent falls to lower levels from sloped roofs during residential construction.
 Guardrails are the primary means of fall prevention in construction, providing a physical barrier that prevents people from falling to lower levels.
 A typical guardrail consists of a top rail at a height of 42 inches (+ 3 inches) above the walking/working level, a midrail at a height of 21 inches above the walking/working level, and a 4-inch toeboard.

 Each base also has a vertical rail pocket (figure 1) to accommodate metal tubing post with brackets that support 2-by-4 cross members that serve as top-rails and mid-rails.
 Extensive NIOSH testing showed this design supports more than twice OSHA’s top-rail strength requirement of 200 pounds when anchored with 16d nails (Bobick and McKenzie, 2011).
-When screw fasteners were used, the system supported more than three times the OSHA requirement (Bobick et al, 2015; pending publication in June 2015).
+When screw fasteners were used, the system supported more than three times the OSHA requirement (Bobick et al, 2015).

 Falls from height can cause serious injury and death.
 Properly installed guardrails can prevent worker injury or death from falls by providing a physical barrier.
 This passive method of fall prevention is preferable to fall arrest systems because it prevents a worker from taking a fall and, once installed, requires no additional action from the worker.
 A guardrail can help reduce injury or death by preventing falls from heights.